 The first step is to keep your ear on the ground, or eye on the screen, to the conversations taking place on social media.
 There is a plethora of Tweets sent out each second, so why not make use of what they’re saying?
 Being aware of them, even what they’re looking for, means you can capitalise on it pretty much as soon as they want it.
 Take Maybelline, who brought back their iconic Dream Matte Mousse after seeing a viral Tweet about the product.
 They were able to send the product to influencers on TikTok and drum up traffic to their sites they otherwise wouldn't have gotten.
 Those who had moved on from Maybelline came back to try the product of their youth again, and those who had only heard about it got to try it.

 Speaking of paying attention to your target audience, researching them as a group will allow you to narrow down what nostalgia means to them.
-Millennials will view nostalgia differently compared to someone who is Gen X; so, marketing your brand with a 70s theme to a Millennial won't have the desired effect.
+Millennials will view nostalgia differently compared to someone who is Gen X; so, marketing your startup with a 70s theme to a Millennial won't have the desired effect.
 Every demographic you try to reach will have a different set of ideals and characteristics to focus on, especially when it comes to what gives them that nostalgic feeling.

 Be as creative as possible when you’re coming up with your plans.
 Your audience can tell when something is genuine or only a money-grabbing scheme.
 So, slapping an image of a character from an old cartoon onto your product won’t do the trick.
-All brands have a story, so reach into yours and see what you can dredge up that relates to nostalgia.
+All startups have a story, so reach into yours and see what you can dredge up that relates to nostalgia.
 The Cereal Killer Café is a great example of this.
 Their restaurants are designed to transport you back in time to when you were younger.
 Picture it: you’re sitting on your bed, wearing pyjamas, and watching TV whilst eating a bowl of cereal on a Saturday morning.
 In your mind, you're picturing yourself as a kid rather than an adult, and that is the feeling they bring.
 When you’ve placed your order, you’re given a VHS tape as a table marker and your seats are beds with duvet covers on top, emblazoned with a character from pop culture.
-Consumers respond best when care is taken, and the human side of a brand has been injected into everything they create.
+Consumers respond best when care is taken, and the human side of a startup has been injected into everything they create.
 Nostalgia is one of the easiest and strongest emotions to convey through marketing.

 You can also focus on bringing the past to the present day and update those products to the demands of today.
 A good example of this is Nintendo.
 Though they keep coming out with new consoles and games, they’ve listened to their audience and made some of their older games modern and relevant.
 Practically everyone you know got themselves a Switch during lockdown and instead of playing new games on it, they were all playing Animal Crossing or the Legend of Zelda.
 Both games have been staples since their releases, but instead of sticking to the way they looked and played in the past, Nintendo have updated them for the better.